frankstepanski/node-express-course/week3/readme.md

 These functions have access to the request object (**req**), the response object (**res**), and the **next** middleware function in the application's request-response cycle.
 The next middleware function is commonly denoted by a variable named next.

+Middleware functions are callback functions.
+Express uses the **use()** method to register middleware functions and calls them in the order they are registered.

 Middleware functions can perform the following tasks:
   - Execute any code.
   - Make changes to the request and the response objects.